 There are no hate crimes protections on the basis of sexual orientation or gender identity.
 Knowingly exposing someone to HIV or AIDS can be prosecuted as a misdemeanor.* Medicaid covers trans healthcare but there’s no requirement that other insurers in the state do so.

 15% of transgender employees in Montana reported being harassed in the past year due to their gender identity, and 29% report mistreatment such as being forced to use a restroom not matching gender.
-37% of LGBT+ individuals in Montana reported food insecurity, almost triple the rate for non-LGBT+ people (13%).
-Up to 37% of LGBT+ individuals in Montana reported making less than $24,000 per year.
-7% of LGBT+ individuals report unemployment in Montana, almost double the rate for non-LGBT+ people (4%).
+37% of LGBTQ+ individuals in Montana reported food insecurity, almost triple the rate for non-LGBTQ+ people (13%).
+Up to 37% of LGBTQ+ individuals in Montana reported making less than $24,000 per year.
+7% of LGBTQ+ individuals report unemployment in Montana, almost double the rate for non-LGBTQ+ people (4%).

 States in the Western region included: Alaska, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, Wyoming.